The stellar population of Sco OB2 revealed by Gaia DR2 data: Stellar ages

-We have examined the individual CAMDs of dynamical groups 2-11.
-Group~1 only consists of the PMS members of IC~2602, and is not considered here.
-Moreover, we differentiate between the spatially compact groups and the diffuse ones.
-Since stellar aggregates are known to disperse with time (on average), but never to condense out of a dispersed population, the diffuse Sco~OB2 populations must be on average older than the compact populations.
+We have examined the individual CAMDs of { all kinematical populations defined in Sect.~\ref{spatial}.
+Members of IC~2602 are not considered here.
+We differentiate between the spatially compact and diffuse populations.} Since stellar aggregates are known to disperse with time (on average), but never to condense out of a dispersed population, the diffuse Sco~OB2 populations must be on average older than the compact populations.
 This holds irrespective of our ability to trace back star positions to their birthplace, from accurate measurements of individual stellar motions.

-The CAMDs of Sco~OB2 stars from compact groups 2-7 are shown in Fig.~\ref{camd-diffuse-compact} (left panel).
+The CAMDs of Sco~OB2 stars from compact { populations} are shown in Fig.~\ref{camd-diffuse-compact} (left panel).
 For each group, a non-parametric fit (lowess) was made.
 The same was made for the Gaia DR2 data of the Pleiades and IC~2602 (solid lines) and for the total PMS Sco~OB2 population (dashed black line).
 The standard deviations $\sigma (M_G)$ (mag) around the individual best-fits, and the average difference $\Delta (M_G)$ (mag, positive upwards) with respect to the total-population best-fit were computed for each subgroup, as shown in the figure legend.
-The same procedure was made for the diffuse groups 8-11, and the result shown in the right panel of the same figure.
-Stars in the compact subclusters UCL-2 to UCL-6, and LCC-1 were excluded from the diffuse samples shown in these CAMDs: they will be examined separately below.
-The comparison between the CAMDs of compact and diffuse groups shows that the former tend to have wider sequences than the latter: all compact groups but one have $\sigma (M_G)>0.5$; on the contrary, all diffuse groups but one have $\sigma (M_G)<0.5$.
-At the same time, the compact groups tend to lie higher up on the CAMD than the diffuse groups: the former have all $\Delta (M_G)>0.03$, while the latter have all $\Delta (M_G)<0.02$.
-There is a fairly well defined correlation between $\sigma (M_G)$ and $\Delta (M_G)$: stars lying higher up in the CAMD (probably younger) show also wider sequence (larger age range).
+The same procedure was made for the diffuse { populations}, and the result shown in the right panel of the same figure. { Even though we did not correct for reddening, it is clear from the figure that it cannot be responsible for the observed spread of datapoints. }

+{ The comparison among all populations is easier if we consider the diagram in Fig.~\ref{age-delta-sigma}, which summarizes all $\sigma$ and $\Delta$ values from the previous CAMDs.
+The youngest compact populations are (in order of increasing age) Lup-III, USC-near and USC-far.
+The youngest diffuse population is USC-D2 which has both $\sigma$ and $\Delta$ very close to USC-far: these two populations are closely related.
+The remaining diffuse populations are definitely older, with ages not significantly different from the compact groups UCL-1, UCL-2, UCL-3 and LCC-1.
+D1 and D2b populations constitute the bulk of UCL and LCC members (without one-to-one correspondence to these spatial regions, however), and their indistiguishable ages match well with results from Mamajek \e (2002) and PM16.